matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 You cannot fix this by arguing about whether SAFe or Scrum is the superior methodology (it's neither!).
 As I have written previously, [process usually masks a lack of trust](what-matters.md), and adding a different process will not restore it.

-High-performing software development teams do not need more people managing the flow of work; they need the engineers to have higher context of the business problem.
+High-performing software development teams do not need more people managing the flow of work; they need the engineers to have greater context of the business problem.
 We have to collapse these communication layers so that the people building the system are directly aligned with the people using it.

 We must prioritise context over coordination.